How to identify AI Overview traffic that's wasting your time (and what to do about it)

 Why Do AI Overview Impressions Have Such Low Conversion Rates?

-People clicking from AI search results have often already received the answer to their question in the AI Overview summary.
-They're typically in verification mode rather than buying mode, which fundamentally changes their intent when they reach your website.
+People clicking from AI search results have often already received the answer to their question in the AI Overview summary, fundamentally changing their intent when they reach your website.
+They're typically in verification mode rather than buying mode, which affects traditional conversion optimisation assumptions.

 Traditional conversion optimisation assumes commercial intent, but AI Overview traffic behaves more like informational research traffic.
-In my experience auditing dozens of GA4 accounts, AI Overview traffic consistently converts at rates 60-80% lower than traditional organic search traffic from commercial intent queries.
+In my experience auditing dozens of GA4 accounts over the past two years, AI Overview traffic consistently converts at rates 60-80% lower than traditional organic search traffic from commercial intent queries.

 Should I Stop Optimising for AI Search Visibility Completely?

-Not necessarily, but stop prioritising it over commercial intent keywords that actually drive revenue.
+Don't stop completely, but stop prioritising AI visibility over commercial intent keywords that actually drive revenue.
 If your content naturally appears in AI Overviews without specific optimisation, that's fine for brand visibility.

 Allocate the majority of content efforts to commercial intent targeting rather than AI-optimised content.
 Businesses I work with that focus most of their content efforts on commercial keywords see 40-60% better overall search ROI than those chasing AI visibility metrics.